-- Lost wages and future wages
+Lost wages and future wages

-- General damages, such as pain and suffering, disfigurement, and mental anguish
+General damages, such as pain and suffering, disfigurement, and mental anguish

 Florida has a statute of limitations that governs the time you need to bring forth a personal injury claim to the local West Palm Beach court.
-If you need to pursue a personal injury claim, file your claim within four years from the date that the accident occurred.
+If you need to pursue a personal injury claim, file your claim within two years from the date that the accident occurred.